jrlepere/ACLAHEwDGC/README.md

 ![alt text](https://github.com/jrlepere/ACLAHEwDGC/blob/master/imgs/Clipping_Calculation.png)

-   Each histogram is trimmed based on its respective clipping point and the trimmed values are redistributed throughout the histogram.

 ![alt text](https://github.com/jrlepere/ACLAHEwDGC/blob/master/imgs/Cut_Histo.jpg)

 4) Local Histogram Equalization: Local histogram equalization function mappings are calculated for each block.
 This creates a function that maps each gray value to the histogram equalized gray value with respect to each block.
 This is done by calculating T for each block with the following equations: